pforret/jekyll.forret.com/_posts/2005/2005-06-16-internet-activity-in-the-eu.md

   </tr>
 </table>

-Remarks: _Estonia seems a surprising entry here, but actually Poland and the Czech Republic aren&#8217;t doing that bad either.
+Remarks: _Estonia seems a surprising entry here, but actually Poland and the Czech Republic aren't doing that bad either.
 Better than Belgium, actually._

 ### Authoring activity